 So not letting these workers enter the U.S. at a time when small businesses have been particularly hard hit by the COVID-19 pandemic will make recovery that much more difficult.
 Companies founded by immigrants make up a huge part of our economy and create jobs for Americans and immigrants alike.
 Preventing them from being able to get their businesses back up and running will hurt us all in the long run.

-Sari Pekkala Kerr, Ph.D. is a Senior Research Scientist and Economist at the Wellesley Centers for Women at Wellesley College.
-Her research and teaching focus on the economics of labor markets, education, and families.
+Sari Pekkala Kerr, Ph.D., is a senior research scientist and economist at the Wellesley Centers for Women.
+Her studies and teaching focus on the economics of labor markets, education, and families.